 Disclaimer!
 There are affiliate links in this section.
 If you buy something using the links here, I will be eligible for a small commission without any additional cost to you.
 The revenue will help offset the cost of maintaining the blog.

 Hope you liked this virtual tour.
 I will talk more about my city in the next few posts this month.
 So subscribe to never miss an update from Backpack & Explore.
-Please save the post and share it with your friends if you liked it.
+If you liked this post feel free to share this and pin the image below to save it for later.

 What is the most thought-provoking museum you have ever visited?
 Have you visited Kolkata?
 How did you like it?
 Write to me in the comments section below.